 You must be wondering what are the major differences between the two hosting plans and how to choose one.
-Though

 One of the two most popular hosting options is shared hosting.
 You share resources with other users and have to control all the technicalities yourself and manage to host.
 If your website is not too heavy, or in other words, your does website does not have millions of images or other media files, then shared hosting is perfect for you.
-Most bloggers and small companies start with shared hosting as it is affordable and caters to their needs.
+Most bloggers and small companies start with shared Hosting as it is affordable and caters to their needs.

-You can use any technology to create your websites in shared hostings, like the HTML coding method or any CMS like WordPress, Drupal, Joomla, Magento, or many more, which your hosting supports.
+You can use any technology to create your websites in shared hostings, like the HTML coding method or any CMS like WordPress, Drupal, Joomla, Magento, or many more, which your Hosting supports.

 So if you have a multi-site hosting plan and your websites are made with different technologies.
 For example, if I have a business plan shared hosting and have three websites, I can make my one website with HTML coding, the second with WordPress, and my e-commerce website with Magento or Shopify.

-If you are a blogger or a small-scale company owner, shared hosting is the perfect solution.
+If you are a blogger or a small-scale company owner, shared Hosting is the perfect solution.
 It’s affordable and often costs less than your pizza bills.

 So what is Managed WordPress hosting?

-Technically, Managed WordPress hosting is almost the same as shared hosting.
+Technically, Managed WordPress hosting is almost the same as shared Hosting.
 Still, the only difference is the allowed CMS is WordPress, or you can only create websites or blogs using WordPress, which is the most used CMS system over the internet.

-Above are two price comparisons of Hostinger WordPress hosting, and Hostinger Shared hosting and Bluehost WordPress hosting and Shared Hosting.
+Above are two price comparisons of Hostinger WordPress hosting, and Hostinger Shared hosting, and Bluehost WordPress hosting and Shared Hosting.

 Extra facilities in WordPress hosting

-Managed WordPress facility is provided in WordPress Hosting where host manages the website security, speed, daily backups, and website uptime unlike in Shared hosting where the client manages all these.
+Managed WordPress facility is provided in WordPress Hosting where host manages the website security, speed, daily backups, and website uptime unlike in Shared Hosting where the client manages all these.

-But if you are quite confident about your future website that it will be built with WordPress, you can go with WordPress hosting.
+But if you are pretty confident about your future website that it will be built with WordPress, you can go with WordPress hosting.
 Managed WordPress hosting needs less expertise as most of the technical aspects are managed by the hosting provider.
 So you can concentrate fully on creating content for your website.